 A honey bee and a spider sharing a rose in Idlewild Park.

 I studied Wildlife Ecology and Conservation at the University of Nevada, Reno, so I have a good understanding of how animals function in their individual natural ecosystems.
 However, it fascinates me when wildlife lives in anthropogenic systems, such as in cities and parks.
 It seems like for some species, like seagulls and pigeons, they thrive off of human interaction.
-For some unfortunately, like horned lizards, the more urban development there is, the less the species thrives.
+Unfortunately, for some animals, like horned lizards, the more urban development there is, the less the species thrives.
 This can make it difficult to decide how to help all the species that share our world with us.

 There are some ways that we can be stewards of our environment and actively help wildlife in our local parks: We shouldn’t feed animals, even if they look super cute at our feet asking for food.
 They can become dependent on the food we provide them and if that dependent food source goes away, the animals will have difficulty feeding themselves and could starve.
 We shouldn’t leave litter or cigarette butts.
 Both can pollute soil and water sources, and can not only harm the animals but can harm us as well.
 Animals have also been found to eat plastic, which can harm their internal organs.
 Finally, we shouldn’t touch or bother wild animals.
 It can stress them out or hurt them, and they can also hurt us back by biting or transmitting diseases.
 It is best to keep our distance and admire them from afar.